Financial gurus Dave Ramsey and Suze Orman say you should only buy guaranteed level term insurance.

 In other words, Ramsey’s advice to buy term might be ok for his followers who live “the Ramsey way”, but what about for other people?

-There are certainly a few instances that warrant permanent coverage, such as:
+There are a few instances that warrant permanent coverage:

 - charitable giving